CoconutMacaroon/Spam-Filter/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security bug in this software, please report it under security.
-Do not create an issue for it.
+If you find a security bug in this software, please report it as a security vunderablity, rather than a bug.